DrUlrichAnders/2023ws_do_ua/blog.md

 # Teaching Digital Organisation

-This will be the most interesting blog, of how I teach _Digital Organisation_.
+This will be the most interesting blog on a how to teach _Digital Organisation_.

-My students are smart and great.

-We are making good progress.
-And I use picture for my blog.
-They are going to com...
+The core idea is not to theoretically present Digital Organisation on slides, but the let students experience and construct a digital organisation.

+For this they are going to use

+- digital tools, such as Miro or Mural
+- workflows, such as git in GitHub
+- "program" lightly in Markdown

+They will also get to know the philosophy of agile organisations, such as "customer centricity", "customer-producer-relationships", "motivation", "retros" and much more.